CruelAddict/ori/README.md

 This will:
 - Build all components
 - Install `ori` to `/usr/local/bin/`
-- Install supporting binaries to `/usr/local/lib/ori/`
+- Install backend `ori-be` to `/usr/local/libexec/`
-- Create empy config file at `~/.config/ori/config.example.yaml`
+- Create empty config file at `~/.config/ori/config.example.yaml`

 ## Usage